Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-Now let us return to the proof technique of {\it diagonalization} again.
-Cantor's diagonal process, also called the diagonalization argument, was published in 1891 by Georg Cantor \cite{Can91} as a mathematical proof that there are infinite sets which cannot be put into one-to-one correspondence with the infinite set of positive numbers, i.e., $\mathbb{N}_1$ defined in the following context.
-The technique of diagonalization was first used in computability theory in the 1930's by Turing \cite{Tur37} to show that there exists undecidable language.
-In Computational Complexity, in the seminal paper \cite{HS65}, Hartmanis et al. adapted Turing's diagonalization proof to give time hierarchy.
-For more summarization, please consult \cite{For00}.
-On the other hand, some experts or textbooks \cite{AB09} in computational complexity think that ``diagonalization" is any technique that relies solely upon the following properties of Turing machines:

-\begin{description} \item[I.] {The existence of an effective representation of Turing machines by strings.} \item[II.] {The ability of one Turing machine simulate any other without much overhead in running time or space.} \end{description}
+Now let us return to the proof techniques of {\it diagonalization} once again.
+Cantor's diagonal process, also called the diagonalization argument, was published in $1891$ by Georg Cantor \cite{Can91} as a mathematical proof that there are infinite sets that cannot be put into one-to-one correspondence with the infinite set of positive numbers, i.e., $\mathbb{N}_1$ defined in the following Section \ref{sec:preliminaries}.
+The technique of diagonalization was first used in computability theory in the $1930$s by Turing \cite{Tur37} to show that there exists undecidable language.
+In {\em computational complexity theory}, in their seminal paper \cite{HS65}, Hartmanis and Stearns employed the diagonalization proof to give time hierarchy.
+For more other summarization about it, please consult \cite{For00} for a survey.
+On the other hand, Arora and Barak \cite{AB09} (see e.g., page $73$ in \cite{AB09}, which is a textbook in {\em computational complexity theory}) regard that ``{\em diagonalization}" is any technique that relies solely upon the following properties of Turing machines:\\ 0.15cm {\bf I:} The existence of an effective representation of Turing machines by strings.\\ {\bf II:} The ability of one Turing machine simulate any other without much overhead in running time or space.
+0.3cm

-Thus, Arora et al. \cite{AB09} think that these properties are also applicable for oracle Turing machines, and further think that to show $\mathcal{P}\neq\mathcal{NP}$ requires some other properties in addition to I and II.
-In fact, this kind of viewpoint is not absolutely correct either.
-We will demonstrate the points when using diagonalization such that we can overcome the so-called ``Relativization Barrier."
+Thus, Arora and Barak, the authors of the computational complexity textbook \cite{AB09}, and other complexity theorists think of these properties as also applicable for oracle Turing machines and further regard that to show $\mathcal{P}\neq\mathcal{NP}$ requires some other properties in addition to the properties {\bf I} and {\bf II} as stated above.
+However, we would like to say that this kind of perspective is not absolutely (fully) correct either.
+Notice also that a similar point of view was followed in \cite{Sip13,BC94}, i.e., the references \cite{Sip13} and \cite{BC94} hold the same viewpoint that if we could prove that $\mathcal{P}$ and $\mathcal{NP}$ were different by diagonalizing, then we could conclude that they are different relative to any oracle as well.
+Interestingly enough, we will demonstrate the key points besides the aforementioned assumptions {\bf I} and {\bf II} when diagonalization techniques are applicable such that we can overcome the so-called ``Relativization Barrier."

-In addition to the ``Relativization Barrier," some experts in relativized worlds also developed the so-called Algebrization barrier \cite{AW09}.
-A more detailed discussion of this is in \cite{AB18}.

-For convenience, let us first define the notion of an enumeration as follows:
+But at the moment, for the convenience of the reader, let us first quote a mathematical definition of an enumeration of a set, which appears in modern mathematics textbooks such as \cite{Rud76}, as follows: